 - The Camperdown program

 At Eastside we use the Lidcombe Program, Westmead Program and Oakville Program to treat children’s stuttering.
-All of our therapists are trained and experienced in this program.
+All of our therapists are trained and experienced in these programs.

 Our speech language pathologists use the Camperdown Program in our treatment of adult stuttering.